-Yesterday Nintendo had a Direct that focused mainly on ARMS and Splatoon 2.
+Yesterday Nintendo had a Direct that focused mainly on ARMS and Splatoon 2 for the Nintendo Switch.
 During the ARMS portion of the Direct, a lot of new aspects of the game were on display.
-This article covers some basic ARMS tips to give you an advantage once the game releases.
-With these ARMS tips in mind you’ll be able to hit the ground running and have an upper hand on your friends and opponents.
-We’ll have more ARMS tips, including information on each of the ARMS characters coming after the game has released, but for now you can brush up with the information below.
+This article covers some basic Nintendo Switch ARMS Global Testpunch information to give you an advantage once the game releases.
+You’ll be able to hit the ground running and have an upper hand on your friends and opponents.
+We’ll have more Nintendo Switch ARMS Global Testpunch advice, including information on each of the ARMS characters coming after the game has released, but for now you can brush up with the information below.

 There are several different types of AMRS, many of which were covered in the Nintendo Direct.
 Each ARM type has a special ability to make them unique, and each falls into a specific attribute as well.
 If that weren’t enough, each ARMS fighter has unique abilities as well.
 You can mix and match the ARMS to have one type as your right ARM and a completed different type as your left ARM.
 Couple this with the differences in fighters and you can make some very interesting combinations.

 The different fighters and ARMS will cater to various play styles.
 For example, the Tribolt ARM has a wider attack range and can stun opponents making it a much easier ARM for newcomers to use.
 Meanwhile the Boomerang ARM can maneuver around arena obstacles and still hit opponents, but it takes a bit more time to master such a technique making them better for veteran players.